 What is the Ice Age Trail?

-The Ice Age National Scenic Trail is one of America’s eleven National Scenic Trails.
-It is predominantly an off-road hiking trail, similar to the Appalachian Trail.
-The route generally follows the edges of the last continental glacier in North America, a time known as the Wisconsin glaciation.
-Besides providing an excellent opportunity for hiking, the trail preserves some of the finest features of Wisconsin’s glacial landscape as well as other scenic and natural resources.
+The Ice Age Trail is one of America’s 11 National Scenic Trails.
+Located entirely in Wisconsin, the route of the Trail generally follows the edges of the last continental glacier in North America, a time known as the Wisconsin glaciation.
+As a result, the footpath, which is an excellent opportunity for hiking and backpacking, highlights and preserves some of the finest glacial features on earth, as well as other scenic and natural resources.

 What are glacial features?

 Glacial features are the geologic evidence left behind when glaciers retreat.
+They include kames, eskers, kettles, drumlins, moraines, and more.
 Study of these features provide important clues about where glaciers existed and how they changed the landscape.
-Glacial features include kames, eskers, kettles, drumlins, and moraines.

 Where is the Ice Age Trail?

-When completed, the trail will stretch over 1,200 miles from Interstate State Park on the St. Croix River in Polk County in northwestern Wisconsin to Potawatomi State Park on Green Bay in Door County.
-The trail’s route takes it through much of northern, central, and eastern Wisconsin passing through a diversity of landscapes and habitats along the way.
-It is one of only two National Scenic Trails contained entirely within a single state, the other being the Florida National Scenic Trail.
+The Trail stretches approximately 1,200 miles from Interstate State Park on the St. Croix River in Polk County in northwestern Wisconsin, down as far as Janesville in Rock County in southern Wisconsin, and then up to Potawatomi State Park on Green Bay in Door County.
+The Trail’s route goes through much of northern, central, and eastern Wisconsin passing diverse landscapes and habitats.
+It is one of only three National Scenic Trails contained entirely within a single state, the others being the Arizona and Florida National Scenic Trails.

 How much of the trail is complete?